 By anticipating the involvement of the market, this approach also offers companies the possibility of developing products that are better and more closely meet the needs of the public sector thanks to enhanced understanding of the demand, while reducing the time required for innovative solutions to reach the market and promoting involvement of new players and SMEs.

-Director, The European House - Ambrosetti
+Partner, The European House - Ambrosetti